LCSB-BioCore/DistributedData.jl/docs/src/tutorial.md

 Dinfo(:myData, [2, 3, 4])
 ```

+`Dinfo` contains the necessary information about the "contents" of the
+distributed dataset: The name of variable used to save it on workers, and IDs
+of individual workers.
+The storage of the variables is otherwise same as with
-You can check the size of the resulting slices on each worker (note the
+the basic data-moving function -- you can e.g. manually check the size of the
-`$(...)` syntax for un-quoting, i.e., inserting evaluated data into quoted
-expressions):
+resulting slices on each worker using `get_from`:
 ```julia
 julia> fetch.([get_from(w, :(size($(dataset.val)))) for w in dataset.workers])
 3-element Array{Tuple{Int64,Int64},1}: